Cincinnati Police Department: Racial profiling

 A local independent magazine, City Beat, published research that an "analysis of 141,000 traffic citations written by Cincinnati Police in a 22-month period found black drivers twice as likely as whites to be cited for driving without a license, twice as likely to be cited for not wearing a seat belt and four times as likely to be cited for driving without proof of insurance."

 In December 2007, the RAND Corporation published a review of traffic stops found no evidence of a department-wide pattern of racial bias in the decision to stop.
 When looking at what happens after the stop, black residents in Cincinnati are searched at a higher rate than non-blacks in Cincinnati, and they are stopped for longer periods of time.
-However, much of these differences can be attributed to factors such as the location and time of the stop, the reason for the stop, and whether the driver in the traffic stop had a valid driver’s license.
+However, much of these differences can be attributed to factors such as the location and time of the stop, the reason for the stop, and whether the driver in the traffic stop had a valid driver's license.
 When RAND accounted for these factors and matched stops of black drivers with stops of similarly situated non-black drivers, RAND found that officers searched black and "matched" non-black drivers at nearly the same rates in situations where officers have discretion whether or not to search.

 Owensby, Irons & Tyehimba

 A black businessman, Bomani Tyehimba, filed a lawsuit in 1999 against the city of Cincinnati.
 He claimed that police illegally ordered him out of his car, handcuffed him and held a gun to his head during a routine traffic stop.
 Unlike previous cases, there was a shift to introduce a policy and procedure change in CPD behavior.

 The case was escalated in relevance when two further incidents occurred.
-Roger Owensby Jr. died November 7, 2000 while struggling with police.
+Roger Owensby Jr. died November 7, 2000, while struggling with police.
 The Hamilton County Coroner's Office found that he died due to manual asphyxiation from a chokehold either while the chokehold was being applied or afterwards from his injuries and the way he was positioned in the back of the cruiser.
 Early in the morning hours, after Owensby's death, Jeffery Irons, another black male, was killed after taking a sergeant's gun and shooting another officer.

 False arrest

-In August 2010, Detective Julian Steele was convicted of falsely arrest a teenage boy.
+In August 2010, Detective Julian Steele was convicted of falsely arresting a teenage boy.
 The chain of events led to the detective receiving oral sex from the boy's mother.
 Steele told investigators he arrested the youngster "to get access to his mom."
 The jury did not convict the detective of rape.
 After exhausting all appeals, Steele was sent to jail for four years in 2014.